SpinningWing Logo

 Off-axis responses

 Pilot control movements typically have off-axis effects.
 For example, lateral cyclic movement will generate smaller yaw and pitch responses (in addition to the primary roll response).
 These off-axis responses are often undesirable, and the pilot must manually account for them by moving other controls.
-SAS and SCAS reduce these off-axis responses and make the helicopter easier to fly, further reducing pilot workload.
+SAS and SCAS reduce off-axis responses and make the helicopter easier to fly, further reducing pilot workload.

 Other information

 Modern SCAS as described above facilitates other, higher level functionality.
 By incorporating sensors that measure the aircraft attitude, a system can be made to hold attitude.
 Recall, the SCAS only counters rates, it does not attempt to return the aircraft to the original attitude after a disturbance.
-Higher level system can be made to hold airspeed, altitude, climb rate and other parameters of interest.
+Higher level systems can be made to hold airspeed, altitude, climb rate and other parameters of interest.
 Even higher-level systems, so-called flight directors, can leverage this functionality to fly to waypoints and even partially automate landing.

 Back to home